nachein/scratch-cards/README.md

 ## Setup

-- npm install webpack -g
 - npm install
+- that's it!

-Now you can use `npm watch` to build the app and start a local server at http://localhost:8000/
+Now you can use `npm start` to build the app and start a local server at http://localhost:8000/